sk057/DonationTracker/README.md

-To run: php command.php  input.csv used for testing
+To run: php command.php<br />
+input.csv used for testing